jakewvincent/mkdnflow.nvim/README.md

 NOTE: There may be some compatibility issues with the completion module and `links.transform_explicit`/`links.transform_implicit` functions:

-* If you have some `transform_explicit` option for links to organizing in folders then the folder name will be inserted accordingly. **All transforms may not work**
+* If you have some `transform_explicit` option for links to organizing in folders then the folder name will be inserted accordingly. **Some transformations may not work as expected in completions**.
     * For example, if you have an implicit transformation that will make the link appear as `[author_year](author_year.md)` and you save the file as `ref_author_year.md`.
 The condition can be if the link name ends with *_yyyy*.
 Now `cmp` will complete it as `[ref_author_year](ref_author_year.md)` (without the transformation applied).
 Next, when you follow the link completed by `cmp`, you will go to a new file that is saved as `ref_ref_author_year.md`, which of course does not refer to the intended file.

-To prevent this, make sure you write sensible transform functions, preferably using it for folder organization.
+To prevent this, make sure you write sensible transformation functions, preferably using it for folder organization.
 The other solution is to do a full text search in all the files for links.

 Credit: We heavily referenced [cmp-pandoc-references](https://github.com/jc-doyle/cmp-pandoc-references) and code from other completion sources when writing the `cmp` module.